-My ten self-publishing mistakes.
+My ten worst and common self-publishing mistakes.

 1. My first book was brilliant!

-Lesson learned: Always get multiple independent opinions, ask questions, listen, learn and want criticism.
-Get all the feedback, help and guidance you can, and never listen to your mother’s opinion.
+Lesson learned: Always get multiple independent opinions.
+Ask questions, listen, learn and want criticism.
+Get all the feedback, help and guidance you can.
+And never listen to your mother’s opinion.

 3. Finished.
 Then I started flogging my book.

-Thinking about selling a book when it is finished and ready to publish is a mistake, as well as a wasted opportunity.
+Thinking about selling a book when it is finished and ready to publish is a common trap, as well as a wasted opportunity.
 Even a well written and prepared book, with a great cover, is not going to sell well without a marketing plan.

 I promise myself every time I write a new book that I’ll do better next time and prepare a marketing plan before I start writing my next book.
 I will.

 4. I knew I should have done better.

-I knew my first few books were not so great, but well, what’s done is done.
+I knew my first few books were not so great.
+But well, what’s done is done.
 It took me those few books (and years) before I suddenly realised that self-publishing had one super fantastic advantage.
 No book is ever finished.

 5. Everyone will love my book.